 - However, there are also more affordable options when going towards the South-Western part of the island.

-But let’s take it one by one, location by location and choose the best area to stay in Santorini depending on what you are looking for, duration, budget, and what you want to do on your trip on the Greek island.
+But let’s take it one by one, location by location, and choose the best area to stay in Santorini depending on what you are looking for, duration, budget, and what you want to do on your trip to the Greek island.
+You can even find vegan hotels!

 From my experience when planning for our vacation in Santorini last minute, I would recommend booking as soon as you can.
 Especially when you don’t want to break the bank and find a stunning location.